dbourdette/maven-archetypes/README.md

 gwt plugin uses a jetty server running on 8080.
 (index page should be available http://127.0.0.1:8888/index.html?gwt.codesvr=127.0.0.1:9997 on hosted mode)

-Gwt hosted mode uses a plugin for web browser (use "missing plugin page":http://gwt.google.com/samples/MissingPlugin/MissingPlugin.html)
+Gwt hosted mode uses a plugin for web browser (use [missing plugin page](http://gwt.google.com/samples/MissingPlugin/MissingPlugin.html))

 **more info**